rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 > (since this does not use the scheduler at all).
 Intel SecL-DC uses
 > existing Kubernetes interfaces and does not modify Kubernetes code,
 > using only the standard Custom Resource Definition mechanism to add
-> this functionality to the Kubernetes Master.
+> this functionality to the Kubernetes Control Plane.
 The datacenter owner or
 > Kubernetes administrator is responsible for the security of the
 > Kubernetes workload scheduling process in general, and Intel
 > recommends following published Kubernetes security best practices.